FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: FLEXGUARD

 \subsection{Connecting Sensing \& Feedback}

 The two dimensions of \textit{Sensing \& Triggering} and \textit{Feedback Delivery} do not operate independently.
 Rather, they form a closed loop in which detected cues directly shape how feedback is delivered.
-Figure~\ref{fig:graphdesignspace} illustrates this integration across five representative exercises surfaced during co-design workshops, with example approaches for addressing issues at specific \textit{Trigger Locations} to reduce injury risk.
+Figure~\ref{fig:graphdesignspace} illustrates this integration across five representative exercises surfaced during co-design workshops, with example approaches for addressing issues at specific \textit{Trigger Locations} to scaffold safety during movement.
 Each row depicts an exercise across its phases of motion, highlighting the \textit{Trigger Metrics} and \textit{Trigger Policies} that determine when feedback is activated, alongside the corresponding feedback strategies.

-This mapping underscores how \ST{expert-based} policies can guide the monitoring of metrics (e.g., \ST{joint angle}, \ST{motion path}) at locations where injury risk is high.
+This mapping underscores how \ST{expert-based} policies can guide the monitoring of metrics (e.g., \ST{joint angle}, \ST{motion path}) at locations where safety risk is elevated.
 It also extends to \ST{personalized} policies, such as monitoring \ST{muscle activity}, which can vary across body types and help detect cases where the intended muscle is not engaged.
 Once a cue is flagged, \textit{Feedback Delivery} defines the type and form of response.
 For example, in a lateral raise, exceeding a speed threshold of \ST{movement dynamics} triggered \FD{intrinsic} resistance to slow momentum, which could escalate with \FD{progressive} intensity, from \FD{low} to \FD{high} intensity, if the deviation worsens.

 By situating these elements side by side, the integrated design space highlights how different policies and feedback strategies can be tailored to the unique risks of each exercise.
 This connection makes explicit the logic of the system: cues sensed through body state and motion lead to feedback that constrains, guides, or withdraws in order to promote safe and effective strength training.